SECUREA1/CHAINES.IO-CHAT/README.md

 transcribed into caption cues shown on the stream, adapting to the language configured for the page.

+### Screen sharing

+Use the screen button in the header to broadcast either your entire screen or a specific window.
+You can trigger it while live to replace your camera feed.
+After choosing a surface, a thumbnail is captured and the stream begins broadcasting to other users.

 ### File-type backups

 Run `python backup.py` to copy repository files into the `backups/` directory.